 To get the full government co-contribution, your taxable income must be less than $38,564 for the year and the co-contribution phases out at $53,564.
 To see how the co-contribution tapers off between $38,564 and $53,564, click here.

 To see some examples on how this works, see the examples provided by the ATO on the ATO website by clicking here.

 When Superannuation Warehouse handles your SMSF, we can’t see the co-contribution on your personal taxation account.
-You can phone the ATO on 13 10 20 and then do fast code 2 2 2 to go directly to the co-contributions area to follow up on outstanding co-contributions.
+You can call the ATO on 13 10 20 and then do fast code 2 2 2 to go directly to the co-contributions area to follow up on outstanding co-contributions.

 Children in an SMSF Receiving the Co-contribution

 There is no minimum age to receive the co-contribution.
 If your child submits a tax return, has taxable income and do a government co-contribution, the child will receive a co-contribution.